 Non-profit organisations have worked on ‘STEM Days’ and workshops with schools to provide resources and training to facilitate further awareness and expertise for children.
-For example, the Centre for Industry Education Collaboration (CIEC) have created downloadable resources that aim to demonstrate the application of the STEM curricula in real life contexts.
+For example, the Centre for Industry Education Collaboration (CIEC) has created downloadable resources that aim to demonstrate the application of the STEM curricula in real-life contexts.

 Moreover, the Stem Alliance initiative brings together a group of industries and Ministries of Education across Europe to promote STEM studies, jobs, teaching, and industry-supported education.
 Focusing more on teachers, the Royal Academy of Engineering offer a ‘Connecting STEM Teachers’ (CST) programme to support teachers across STEM subjects so that they have the appropriate amount of confidence and knowledge to help with teaching these topics in depth.

-Similarly universities - for instance Imperial College London and the Technical University of Munich — hold STEM-specific workshops and masterclasses for students in high school.
-The programmes were created to assist teens with learning about and experiencing the different fields before they make their choices for further education.
+Similarly universities – for instance, Imperial College London and the Technical University of Munich — hold STEM-specific workshops and masterclasses for students in high school.
+The programmes were created to assist teens with learning about and experiencing different fields before they make their choices for further education.

 A variety of organisations, from the Ministry of Higher Education and Research to the Board of University Deans as well as engineering schools, have joined the Charter for Gender Equality in Higher Education.
 The charter aims to encourage institutions to adjust recruitment measures for women and appoint gender equality officers.
 Across approximately 85 universities, 70 have appointed gender equality and diversity officers within France alone.